The-Marcy-Lab-School-Assignments/swe-casestudy-1-cli-task-manager-JojolionPeak/INVESTIGATION.md

 1. Look at the `showMenu()` function in `menu.js`.
 There's a `while (isRunning)` loop that keeps the menu running until the user chooses to exit.
 What would happen if we forgot to set `isRunning = false` when the user chooses option 4 (Exit)?
 What would happen if we forgot to include that line of code?
 2. Why is a `while` loop the appropriate type of loop to use to display the menu as opposed to a `for` loop?

+  ## Question 2

+We use for () loops when we know how many times we wan the loop to run

+We use a while loop when we don't have a clear amount of times to loop, only a condition that'll evaluate to true or false.

+Want to make the isRunning variable to false when we want the loop to quit.

 3. The `while` loop in `showMenu()` has a condition `while (isRunning)`.
 This means the loop will continue as long as `isRunning` is `true`.
 What would happen if we changed the condition to `while (true)` and removed the `isRunning` variable entirely?
 How else could we break out of the loop?

 **My Notes:**